DanielBradac/ShroomNest-backend/README.md

 MicroPython server for monitoring state and adjusting humidity and ventilation inside of a grow tent.

 # Hardware requirements
-* ESP32-S3 micochip with MicroPython v1.19+
+* ESP32-S3 microchip with MicroPython v1.19+
 * BME280 humidity and temperature sensor

 # Features: